Ghazal 3, Verse 4

 SETS == HANUZ

-Perhaps I make no progress because I myself am fixed on those two basic concepts and refuse to abandon them.
-Yet they have abandoned me-- 'went' has departed and 'was' used to be (cf. 2b); I have lost not only joy, but even the vocabulary for expressing my memory of it.
-Joy is not at one remove from me, but at two removes.
+Or perhaps he makes no progress because he himself is fixated on those two basic concepts and refuses to abandon them.
+Yet they may have abandoned him-- perhaps 'went' has departed and 'was' used to be.
+Although this (2b) reading is more radical, less obvious, grammatically it remains quite possible.
+On this eerily (and appropriately?) crazed reading, the speaker has lost not only joy, but even the vocabulary for expressing his memory of it.
+Joy is not at one remove from him, but at two removes.

 Yet with all this, there's such an effect of simplicity, directness, sorrow!
 The combination of subtle construction and emotional resonance is Ghalib at his best; not even he can always pull it all together like this.
 It has a quality that's almost 'unattainably simple'.